- Succulent Care

 Sedums and Soft Succulents

-Many of the Sedums and Soft Succulents can be propagated by removing and planting offsets or extra stems, or by replanting cuttings or in some cases just leaves.
+Many of the Sedums and Soft Succulents can be propagated by removing and planting offsets, extra stems, cuttings, or just leaves.

 Many Soft Succulents can be propagated from their leaves.
 To remove a leaf, gently twist and pull the leaf off of the stem.
 Let it sit on a dry surface for a few days and then place on top of soil.
 Keep the soil damp for the next few weeks as roots and new plants begin to form.
 As roots begin to form, cover them with soil so they don’t dry out.
 As the plants begin to grow larger you can move them to a new area and begin caring for them as you would a full plant.
 It’s best to propagate in a warm shady area.